muneebuddinadil/fruit-detection/README.md

 This is a project repository for my Research Methodology course at Lakehead University!

-To understand the installation and road-map of the project, simply follow the steps in table of instructions.
+To understand the installation and road-map of this project, simply follow the steps in table of instructions.

 ![gif](https://camo.githubusercontent.com/a3b09625589bce26e15aa78230cc676e042780d9d49e00a2469b2d92d7ea4903/68747470733a2f2f626c6f672e726f626f666c6f772e61692f636f6e74656e742f696d616765732f323032302f30342f66727569742d63726f707065642e736d616c6c2d312e676966)